May 16, Reading 2 – Proverbs 24

 Please rescue us from the temptation to be spiritually lazy.

-And Lord, when we grow weary, please remind us of that wonderful hope, the inheritance of eternal life that we have in You.
+Please fix within us a desire to please You.
+And when we grow weary, please remind us of that wonderful hope, the inheritance we have in You.
+When we fall please raise us up again, in You.

 Amen.